Andrew Robinson (actor)

 Andrew Jordt Robinson (born February 14, 1942) is an American actor and the former director of the Master of Fine Arts acting program at the University of Southern California.

 Originally a stage actor, he works predominantly in supporting roles on television and in low-budget films.
 He is known for his portrayals of the psychopathic serial killer Scorpio in Dirty Harry (1971), Larry Cotton in the horror film Hellraiser (1987), and Elim Garak in the television series Star Trek: Deep Space Nine (1993–1999).
-He and his wife Irene have a daughter, actress Rachel Robinson, who appeared in Deep Space Nine episode "The Visitor".

 Early life

 Robinson was born in New York City.
 His middle name, Jordt, was given to honor his grandfather, though he did not begin using it in his professional credits until the 1996 Deep Space Nine episode, "Body Parts".
 His father was a soldier in World War II and was killed when Robinson was three years old.
 After his death, he and his mother moved to Hartford, Connecticut, where he was raised with her family.
 In his later childhood, Robinson became a juvenile delinquent and was eventually sent to St. Andrew's School, a boarding school in Rhode Island.

 After graduating from high school, Robinson attended the University of New Hampshire.
 After he picketed the school's Reserve Officers' Training Corps (ROTC) program his degree was withheld by the university, so he transferred to The New School for Social Research in New York City and graduated with a Bachelor of Arts in English.
 He originally intended to become a journalist but went into acting after earning a Fulbright Scholarship.
 After graduating, he went to the London Academy of Music and Dramatic Art on the scholarship.

-Robinson began acting in high school and college theatre.
-While attending the London Academy of Music and Dramatic Art (LAMDA), he studied Shakespeare and voice training.